Role Management Concepts

 - Static Roles: Roles to which users are manually assigned in order to give them the rights necessary to perform the functions related to the role.
 This assignment is carried out within the Role Management module.

-- Dynamic Roles: In some circumstances we may not know which role should take care of a process step because it depends on the data to be processed.
-Dynamic Roles enable the decision to be deferred to execution time, using the data available in the process to calculate and assign the correct role in real time.
+- Dynamic Roles: In some circumstances you may not know which role should take care of a process step because it depends on the data to be processed.
+Dynamic roles enable the decision to be deferred to execution time, using the data available in the process to calculate and assign the correct role in real time.

 - Runtime Roles: These roles are initially empty, users are added to the role dynamically during the execution of a process.